jacksalici/salinger-theme/readme.md

 git submodule update --remote --merge
 ```

-## What about config.toml
+## Usage 👀
-I will soon create the wiki.
+Check out the wiki page and or the example site.

 ## License 📜